Hydrodynamic description of direct photon spectra and elliptic flow in Pb+Pb collisions at LHC: Introduction

 \section{Introduction}

-In the early 2000s, a series of RHIC experimental results proved that a new, strongly coupled plasma, the quark gluon plasma (QGP) was created in heavy ion collisions \cite{PHENIX:2001hpc,PHENIX:2000owy,STAR:2001eyo,PHENIX:2003qdw,PHENIX:2003qdj}.
+In the early 2000s, a series of RHIC experimental results showed that a new state of matter, the strongly coupled quark-gluon plasma (QGP) was created in heavy ion collisions~\cite{PHENIX:2001hpc,PHENIX:2000owy,STAR:2001eyo,PHENIX:2003qdw,PHENIX:2003qdj}.
 It was also determined that in this medium, the mean free path of the quarks is very small~\cite{PHENIX:2003qra} and its kinematic viscosity is close to the theorized minimum~\cite{PHENIX:2006iih,PHENIX:2010tme} hence relativistic perfect fluid models can be utilized to describe its time evolution as Landau has proposed in 1953~\cite{Landau:1953gs}.
 The reason for the wide applicability of hydrodynamics is that it has no internal physical scale: hydrodynamics can be applied from the femtometre distances of the particles to the largest scales of the Universe.

 Hadron spectra measured in heavy ion experiments carry information about the final state of the hot and dense hadronic medium but do not provide information about the time evolution of the quark-gluon plasma before the kinetic freeze-out~\cite{Csanad:2009sk}.
 We note that information about the phase after the chemical freeze-out but before the kinetic freeze-out might be accessible by measuring resonance ratios, see e.g. in Refs. \cite{Lokos:2022jze,PhysRevC.93.014911,BEBIE199295}.
 However, the length of this period is debated, but thermal models suggest that the chemical and the kinetic freeze-out of the hot and dense hadronic matter are two very close events in space-time, see for example Refs.~\cite{Broniowski:2001we,Broniowski:2002nf}.